-- You should ensure that all master have different
+- You should ensure that all primaries have different

 server-id's.
-If you don't do this, you will get into trouble if you try to replicate from the multi-source slave back to your masters.
+If you don't do this, you will get into trouble if you try to replicate from the multi-source replica back to your primaries.

 - One can change max_relay_log_size for any active connection, but new connections will always use the server startup value for

 max_relay_log_size, which can't be changed at runtime.

 - Option innodb-recovery-update-relay-log (xtradb feature to store and restore relay log position for replicas) only works for the default connection ''.
 As this option is not really safe and can easily cause loss of data if you use storage engines other than InnoDB, we don't recommend this option be used.

 - slave_net_timeout affects all connections.
 We don't check anymore if it's less than Slave_heartbeat_period, as this doesn't make sense in a multi-source setup.

 Incompatibilities with MariaDB/MySQL 5.5

 - max_relay_log_size is now (almost) a normal variable and not automatically changed if max_binlog_size is changed.
 To keep things compatible with old config files, we set it to

 - You can now access replication variables that depend on the active connection with either